Ice cave

 An ice cave is any type of natural cave (most commonly lava tubes or limestone caves) that contains significant amounts of perennial (year-round) ice.
 At least a portion of the cave must have a temperature below 0 °C (32 °F) all year round, and water must have traveled into the cave’s cold zone.

 Terminology

 This type of cave was first formally described by Englishman Edwin Swift Balch in 1900, who suggested the French term glacieres should be used for them, even though the term ice cave was then, as now, commonly used to refer to caves simply containing year-round ice.
 Among speleologists, ice cave is the proper English term.

 A cavity formed within ice (as in a glacier) is properly called a glacier cave.

 Types

-Ice caves occur as static ice caves, such as Durmitor Ice Cave, and dynamic or cyclical ice caves, such as Eisriesenwelt.
+Ice caves occur as static ice caves, such as Peña Castil Ice Cave, and dynamic or cyclical ice caves, such as Eisriesenwelt.